 Cinemagraph: 28 Still Photos With Subtle Motion

-So today we're going to showcase animated GIF artwork but there are not the regular GIF we use...
+So today, we're going to showcase animated GIF artwork, but there is no regular GIF we use on...
 Read more

 This awesome image which showcases a moving skateboard wheel can be mimicked in no time with this tutorial.
 It uses Cliplets to help you create this cinemagraph.

 This tutorial teaches you to play around with Photoshop action tools so that you can have your own cute shopping cinemagraph image like the shopping montage of the 90s.

 All you need for this particular tutorial is basic Photoshop skills, a tripod, a video camera, Photoshop (of course) and Quicktime player.
 If you’re armed with that, you’re good to go.